 Although they may appear lighter, orange and pink Jello contain enough dye to present a false picture to the colonoscopy examiner.
 Hence, Jello flavors like Mango, Apricot, Peach, Orange, and Pomegranate should not be eaten.

-If you buy your Jello from a store, you may opt for brands like Jell-O, Royal Gelatin, Jolly Rancher Gelatin, or Aeroplane jelly.
-Regardless of whatever brand you choose to patronize, ensure you read the label well and consume only products that your diet permits.
-Brands that infuse artificial red, blue, or purple dye should be avoided.
+Ultimately, the brand doesn’t matter so much.
+Regardless of whatever brand you choose to get, ensure you read the label well and consume only products that your diet permits.
+Specific flavors in any brand that use artificial red, blue, or purple dye should be avoided.Â

 An alternative to buying Jello from a store is to make it at home by yourself.
 An advantage of this is that you determine the ingredients and how much of each ingredient makes it into the mixing bowl.
-Also, you can use actual fruits and their juices rather than artificial flavors and coloring.
+Also, you can use actual fruits and their strained juices rather than artificial flavors and coloring.

 Jello is a gelatin-based dessert that can help bring some much-needed variety to your pre-colonoscopy diet.
-However, choosing the Jello of certain color or content can be counterproductive.
+However, choosing Jello in certain colors or with certain additives can be counterproductive.
 It is crucial to steer clear of colors like red, purple, blue, orange, and pink.
 Jello with fruit cuts are also off the menu till after the procedure.
-The guidelines in this article and those specified by your care team should help you make the right jello choices in the preparatory period.

 Author

 Dr. Akintomiwa is a medical writer and medical doctor with many years experience writing on health and medicine.
-He holds a Bachelor of Medicine and Bachelor of Surgery (MBBS), and has worked in General Surgery and Gastrointestinal Medicine units.
+He holds a Bachelor of Medicine and Bachelor of Surgery (MBBS) from Obafemi Awolowo University (2014-2020), and has worked in General Surgery and Gastrointestinal Medicine units.